Wolfram Language Paclet Repository

 Define the basis and the relevant operators:

-Going to the interaction picture at resonance, we get a time independent Hamiltonian:
+Going to the interaction picture at resonance, we get a time-independent Hamiltonian and from it we get the unitary operator to evolve states:

 Jaynes-Cummings Model: Evolving states